benjamin-ahlbrecht/InfoPaths/README.md

 ## Constructing Information Flow Networks

 Since transfer entropy quantifies how much uncertainty (entropy) one variable reduces in another variable, it is often referred to a measure of "information flow" between systems.
 When calculating information flow in large networks (such as proteins), one can simply calculate the transfer entropy between each pair of nodes in the network, creating a pairwise transfer entropy matrix.
 Additionally, to determine the direction of information flow between two nodes, it is natural to simply subtract the information flow between the two opposing directions.
 This is equivalent to subtracting the transposed pairwise matrix from its original.
-Last, it is often useful

-## Future Work

-Transfer entropy appears promising in the analysis of the fluctuation dynamics present in proteins.
-While it is insufficient for determining the significance of specific residues, it is able to show influential regions within protein-DNA complexes such as the hinge-helices.
-Regardless, much more work must be done to effectively evaluate an the information-theoretic basis of transfer entropy.
-Some ideas are discussed below:

-1. It is possible to condition on other possible sources to remove redundant information or add synergistic information.
-While it is computationally unrealistic to test all sources within a large network, it may be possible to test other potential sources of a given destination.
-2. Fluctuational dynamics cannot be explained using the trajectory of atoms alone.
-It may be helpful to conditional on other variables such as local potential energies within the residues in the protein.
-3. An enhanced graph-theory analysis may effectively cluster influential residues together.
-Possible options may be a minimum spanning tree (MST) or planar maximally filtered graph (PMFG), which have been shown to work effectively with partial correlations.
-Since transfer entropy can be easily expressed as a difference between mutual informations, it is entirely possible to create a distance metric to effectively represent transfer entropy networks visually.